Office Hours | Calendar

 P.O.
 Box 509, Casscoe, AR 72026

-For more information regarding the Potlatch Conservation Education Center, contact us by phone.
+For more information regarding the Potlatch Conservation Education Center, contact us by phone, or send an email.

 Courses offered to students and teachers cover a wide range of subjects programmed around wetlands and bottomland hardwood habitats.
 Examples of study subjects include: macroinvertebrate collecting and identification from the lake, reservoir, leaf litter, or a rotting log; basic compass, orienteering, and GPS; mammals of Arkansas using skulls and pelts, mastodons of the past, and the Ivory-billed Woodpecker habitat.

 Birding activities, nature walks, and general sight seeing is available.
 Please call 870-241-3373 in advance to make reservations.